peteroupc/MailLib/docs/PeterO.Mail.Message.md

 The following lists known deviations from the mail specifications (Internet Message Format and MIME):

- * The content-transfer-encodings "quoted-printable" and "base64" are treated as 7bit instead if they occur in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status").

  * If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid.

  * Illegal UTF-8 byte sequences appearing in header field values are replaced with replacement characters.
 Moreover, UTF-8 is parsed everywhere in header field values, even in those parts of some structured header fields where this appears not to be allowed.
 (UTF-8 is a character encoding for the Unicode character set.)